adaptlearning/adapt-contrib-graphic/README.md

 <img src="https://github.com/adaptlearning/documentation/blob/master/04_wiki_assets/plug-ins/images/graphic01.png" alt="sample graphic component" align="center">

 **Graphic** displays graphic content that has been optimized for various devices.
 The component swaps out images based upon the device's screen size.
-These device widths are specified in *less/generic.less* of the [Vanilla theme](https://github.com/adaptlearning/adapt-contrib-vanilla).

 [Visit the **Graphic** wiki](https://github.com/adaptlearning/adapt-contrib-graphic/wiki) for more information about its functionality and for explanations of key properties.